Hansdiha railway station

 Hansdiha Junction railway station is a railway station on the Dumka–Bhagalpur line of Sahibganj loop under Malda railway division of the Eastern Railway Zone.
 The station is situated beside Hansdiha-Ramgarh Road, Kasba, Hansdiha in Dumka district in the Indian state of Jharkhand.

 History

 The metre-gauge railway track from Bhagalpur Junction railway station to Mandar Hill railway station branch was opened in 1907.
 The branch was converted to broad gauge.
 A new railway line from Mandar Hill to Hansdiha became operational on 23 December 2012 and Dumka to Barapalasi route was reconstructed in June 2014 and finally the full track became operational in 2015.

 Further extension

 The 97 km-long Jasidih–Hansdiha–Pirpainti line is under construction.
 As of 2021, work is under progress on Mohanpur–Hansdiha and Godda–Pirpainti sections.
 The 32 km Hansdiha–Godda section was inaugurated on 8 April 2021 and a Humsafar Express runs weekly from Godda to New Delhi.
 This line is considered important to connect the Godda district in the Santhal Pargana division of Jharkhand with the rest of India.
 The 80 km Godda–Pakur line is also planned.

+Trains

+Godda-Hansdiha

+The Following trains are famously serving this route.